remarkjs/vscode-remark/readme.md

 ## What is this?

-This project is a Visual Studio Code (VS Code) extension that you can use in your editor to inspect and change markdown files.
+This project is a Visual Studio Code (VS Code) extension that you can use in your editor to inspect and change markdown and MDX files.
 This extension is built around remark, which is a very popular ecosystem of plugins that work with markdown.
 You can choose from the 150+ plugins that already exist or make your own.